ent1ne/ent1ne/README.md

 <!-- SUMMARY -->
 ## Summary

 I'm a Manual QA Engineer with 1+ years of experience.
 I've worked with functional, regression and smoke tests for web, mobile and desktop apps, learned virtualization, version control systems and Python basics.
-In 2023 I am preparing for ISTQB certification and trying my best to enhance some skills in automated testing using Python + Selenium.
-I am interested in projects with an opportunity to work on disruptive products
+In 2023 I am preparing for ISTQB certification and trying my best to enhance some skills in automated testing using Python + Selenium

 <!-- TESTING PRACTICE -->
 ## Testing practice